 - Coordinator and vice-chair: David Le Page, an environment and human rights journalist, formerly of Mail & Guardian, Treatment Action Campaign, Southern African Faith Communities Environment Institute

 Management committee members

-- Laura Bergh is a sustainability leadership and social enterprise advisor with a Masters in Sustainability Leadership (Cambridge), and over 20 years corporate and consulting experience.
+- Secretary: Laura Bergh is a sustainability leadership and social enterprise advisor with a Masters in Sustainability Leadership (Cambridge), and over 20 years corporate and consulting experience.
 Now in the social economy, she is the Chief Enabler of the Poverty Stoplight Office (SA), and assists social enterprises and non-profits with business plans, strategies and impact assessments in order to build resilience and scale up for higher impact.

 We work on an ongoing basis with staff and students at UCT, particularly the student-led Green Campus Initiative and the Climate Action Project.